hexelon/simple-oauth2/README.md

 * `auth` - required object with the following properties.
   * `tokenHost` - String used to set the host to request the tokens to.
 Required.
   * `tokenPath` - String path to request an access token.
 Default to **/oauth/token**.
+  * `revokeHost` - String used to set the host to request revoke an access token.
+Default to the value set on `auth.tokenHost`.
   * `revokePath` - String path to revoke an access token.
 Default to **/oauth/revoke**.
   * `authorizeHost` - String used to set the host to request an "authorization code".
 Default to the value set on `auth.tokenHost`.
   * `authorizePath` - String path to request an authorization code.
 Default to **/oauth/authorize**.